GitLiveApp/integrify/README.md

       },
     },

-    // Can have multiple targets, for example if there was a sub-collection of delivery address for each customer {
+    // Can have multiple targets
+    {
       collection: 'deliveryAttempts',
       foreignKey: 'customerId',